In 2015, Katie Anaina realized she wasn’t happy with how the money worked. The idea: take her assets and go elsewhere.

-The owner of this company, Katie Anania, was recently interviewed by the CNBC news network.
-The Russian-born entrepreneur said, during the talk, that through this initiative, she seeks to offer customers a way to a second travel document to one of these seven countries that are considered tax havens: St. Kitts and Nevis, Antigua and Barbuda, Dominica, Vanuatu, Grenada, St. Lucia, and Portugal.
+The company’s owner, Katie Anania, was recently interviewed by the CNBC news network.
+The Russian-born entrepreneur said, during the talk, that through this initiative, she seeks to offer customers a way to a second travel document to one of these seven countries considered tax havens.
+Those are St. Kitts and Nevis, Antigua and Barbuda, Dominica, Vanuatu, Grenada, St. Lucia, and Portugal.

-The entrepreneur explains that those states apply a favorable tax regime to non-resident citizens based, for legal purposes, on them.
+The entrepreneur explains that those states apply a favorable tax regime to non-resident citizens based on legal purposes.
 All are exempt from capital gains tax on cryptocurrency holdings, she stresses.

 I was smart enough to imagine that $200 in bitcoin will be worth $100K in the future.
 I don’t think the government should take 40% of that.
 Katie Anania, founder of Plan B Passport

-Ananina claims she has met several bitcoiners who believe it is "mandatory" to obtain a second passport to avoid paying taxes on cryptocurrency gains.
-The company processes this passport in conjunction with each government’s social programs for residency or citizenship by investment.
+Ananina claims she has met several bitcoiners who believe obtaining a second passport is “mandatory” to avoid paying taxes on cryptocurrency gains.
+The company processes this passport with each government’s social programs for residency or citizenship by investment.

-Ananina, expanding on this, gave details that serve to know his company’s business model: "it is basically a contribution to the country’s sustainable growth fund.
-So, clients donate of $100,000 or $150,000, plus some due diligence fees, government fees, and then $20,000 for my legal fees.”
+Ananina, expanding on this, gave details that serve to know his company’s business model.
+“It is a contribution to the country’s sustainable growth fund.
+So, clients donate $100,000 or $150,000, plus some due diligence fees, government fees, and then $20,000 for my legal fees.”

-The owner of Plan B Passport does not rule out that her clients in the United States are thinking of discarding their American citizenship.
-In the U.S., the IRS considers bitcoin and other cryptocurrencies as property, so their holders are taxed as if they were stocks or real estate.
+The owner of Plan B Passport does not rule out that her clients in the United States are considering discarding their American citizenship.
+In the U.S., the IRS considers bitcoin and other cryptocurrencies’ property.
+So, their holders are taxed as if they were stocks or real estate.

 Katie Ananina: a bitcoin maximalist